Known affectionately as the “Prexies,” the 1938 Presidential series is a favorite among stamp collectors.

 As he had served for some time without a party, Tyler wanted to create his own.
 He hoped that by annexing Texas to the U.S., he could build up enough support to establish his party.
 Tyler named his party the Democratic Republicans and used the slogan “Tyler and Texas!”
 With slavery supporter John C. Calhoun as his new Secretary of State, the Senate would not pass the treaty annexing Texas.
 Eventually, Tyler dropped out of the race.
 James K. Polk won the election, at which point both houses finally approved annexation.
 Tyler signed the bill annexing Texas to the United States three days before the end of his term in office.
 On his last day in office, March 3, 1845, Florida was admitted to the U.S. as the 27th state.

-After leaving Washington, Tyler retired to his Virginia plantation that he named “Sherwood Forest,” because he had been shunned by the Whigs.
-Tyler remained out of the public eye until February 1861, when he attended the Virginia Peace Convention that was intending to prevent civil war.
-However, Tyler’s stance on slavery and states’ rights led him to side with the Confederacy when the war began.
-He became a delegate to the Provisional Confederate Congress and was elected to the House of Representatives of the Confederate Congress, but died before he could take office.
+After leaving Washington, Tyler retired to his Virginia plantation that he named “Sherwood Forest.”
+Tyler remained out of the public eye until February 1861, when he attended the Virginia Peace Convention.
+Tyler’s stance on slavery and states’ rights led him to side with the Confederacy when the war began.
+He became a delegate to the Provisional Confederate Congress and was elected to the House of Representatives of the Confederate Congress, but died before he could take office – on January 18, 1862.
 Tyler’s death is marked as the only one in presidential history not mourned in Washington, due to his support of the Confederacy.
 He is also considered to be the only President to die outside of the U.S., as Virginia was then a part of the Confederate States of America.